trans-travel/trans-travel/us/tn.md

  * Tennessee has a "drag ban" law that prohibits "male or female impersonators" who perform on public property, in any location where a minor could potentially be present.
 This includes felony penalties for a second conviction.
-However, this law is currently stayed (as of May 19, 2023), meaning it is not enforceable while a legal challenge progresses.
- * (Preliminary Information, June 2, 2023) It appears that the above law has been struck down by a judge.
-The details of the ruling are not fully known by me yet, and it's unknown if there will be appeals that try to re-instate the law.
+However, this law has been struck down by a judge as unconstitutional.
+It's unknown if there will be appeals that try to re-instate the law.

 ## Air Travel